MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/The Web and Human Interaction.md

 ### Web Servers

 - Web servers are programs that accept requests from browsers via a network connection and return content, such as HTML pages or other [[data]].
-This process involves an HTTP request from the browser, which the server responds to by sending the requested content back to the browser.
+This [[Process]] involves an [[HTTP]] request from the browser, which the server responds to by sending the requested content back to the browser.

 ### Web Content Management

-- While web servers typically serve static web pages from files (e.g., `index.html`), content can also be dynamically generated through programming languages like PHP or ASP.NET.
+- While web servers typically serve static web pages from files (e.g., `index.html`), content can also be dynamically generated through [[Programming Languages]] like PHP or ASP.NET.
 Large websites may use Content Management Systems (CMS) like Joomla, Drupal, or WordPress to manage content automatically.

 ### [[Web Page Development]]